zuora/sdk-java-samples/doc/plan-api.md

 Creates a new plan.

-You must provide at least these values in your request to this endpoint:
+You must provide at least these values in your request:

 - `name`